-Stude ent: Date of Infraction: Grade e: • l program sponsored bacco policy rule, you and your child are by the Chitimacha Tribal School.
-You, as a program with your child.
-Failu re to attend will result in further consequenc es.
-Your scheduled session i and concludes at The program begins promptly at My cl Only pare participate onal children may accounts/guardians are allowered allowers are not allowers indicated above. company you to the program. owed.
-Students are not allowed to blings, or with other relatives. ed to enter.
-Parent or Guardian's Signature School Principal School Board Repr resentative
+Student: Date of Infraction:

+Grade:

+required to attend an ed parent or guardian, are ucational program sponsor responsible for completing I tobacco policy rule, you and your child are red by the Chitimacha Tribal School.
+You, as a the program with your child.

+result in further consequ

+session is on at the school.
+The program begins promptly at

+• ] • ( Only parents/guardians are •

+Parent or Guardian's Signature School Principal

+School Board I 2 annesentative